mami-project/pto3-go/doc/ANALYZER.md

 ## Platforms

-A local analyzer may optionally specify a platform, which determines how a local analyzer runtime will set up the analyzer environment before the first time it runs the `_invocation` command.
+A local analyzer may optionally specify a platform, which determines how a local analyzer runtime should set up the analyzer environment before the first time it runs the `_invocation` command.

 - `golang-1.x`: repository is a Go repo.
 The analyzer runtime will create a